louishtrinh/Word-Guess-Game/README.md

 # Word-Guess-Game

-As required in the HOMEWORK instruction, my game is linked to my RESPONSIVE-portfolio and viceversa.
+As required per the HOMEWORK instruction, the game is linked to user RESPONSIVE-portfolio and viceversa.